RaghavG17/Hopscotch/Chronos/SETUP.md

-# Chronos Setup Instructions
+# Hopscotch Setup Instructions

 ## 🔧 Centralized API Key Management

-Chronos uses a centralized API key management system that ensures seamless integration across all AI services and external APIs.
+Hopscotch uses a centralized API key management system that ensures seamless integration across all AI services and external APIs.
 This architecture allows all team members to use the same API keys consistently.

 ## 📋 Required API Keys